nexmo-se/neru-passport-login-client-cookie-session-boilerplate/README.md

 ## Neru Passport Local Stratefy Authentication using Client Cookie Sessions

 This demo shows how to create a passport based authentication using client session cookies.
 Neru, as stated by their devs, is stateless.
-Any session stored server side can disapear anytime
+Any session stored server side can disapear anytime.
+Using client cookie sessions fixes this.

 Just run and login.